 - A. Fighting is not allowed in the school or on its grounds.
-Fighting can result in immediate school suspension. - B. Students who have difficulties in getting along with others are to bring those problems to a teacher, aide, classroom assistant, or counselor. - C. Students who do not follow rules may be given a detention during recess.
-Students who misbehave and require more serious attention may be given a 60-minute after-school detention after parents have been notified (after school detentions are typically held on Tuesdays and Fridays).
+Fighting can result in immediate school suspension. - B. Students who have difficulties in getting along with others are to bring those problems to a teacher, aide, classroom assistant, or counselor.

+- C. Students who do not follow rules may be given detention during recess.
+Students who misbehave and require more serious attention may be given a 60-minute after-school detention after parents have been notified.
 In this way, parents may expect their child to be late or arrange for later pick-up after the detention. - D. The School District of Philadelphia has a strict Code of Student Conduct, which we follow.
-This code is described in a booklet, which is available through the District.
+It is available through the District's website.
 If your child is experiencing difficulty which results in behavior problems, there are many steps which the school can and will take to try to resolve these problems.
 These include: notifying the parent, referral to the counselor, referral to the principal, and/or the MTSS process.
 However, when the situation is serious (fighting, damage to property, insubordination, use of profanity, possession of a dangerous weapon or drug), suspension from school for an appropriate period of time will be enforced.